 Officer's arrest in Salem touches off wider investigation into Lynn police

 Apr.
-23—SALEM — The arrest of a Lynn police officer in Salem last December has led to an internal affairs investigation by Lynn police into alleged misconduct, including suspected references to drug use and the use of racist slurs in text messages.
+24—SALEM — The arrest of a Lynn police officer in Salem last December has led to an internal affairs investigation by Lynn Police into alleged misconduct, including suspected references to drug use and the use of racist slurs in text messages.

 Seven officers are now on leave pending the outcome of that investigation, Lynn police said in a statement.

-The charges against Lynn Patrolman Joseph Plessas, 28, which included assault and battery on a pregnant victim, domestic assault and battery and threats to commit a crime, were dropped by the District Attorney's office based on what a spokeswoman for the office said was a lack of "sufficient, credible evidence to prove the criminal case at trial."
+The charges against Lynn Patrolman Joseph Plessas, 28, which included assault and battery on a pregnant victim, domestic assault and battery, and threats to commit a crime, were dropped by the Essex County District Attorney's office based on what a spokeswoman for the office said was a lack of "sufficient, credible evidence to prove the criminal case at trial."

 The prosecution filed a formal notice ceasing prosecution of the case on April 12.